-Beginning in 1992, when his group New Klezmer Trio “kicked open the door for radical experiments with Ashkenazi roots music” (SF Chronicle), clarinetist Ben Goldberg has established himself as “one of the most vibrant, flexible, and inventive clarinetists in jazz and improvised music” (Downbeat), “an artist who seems to find beautiful melodies at the end of every path.”
-(NPR).
-Through his many bands and compositional projects The New York Times has noted Ben’s music for “a feeling of joyous research into the basics of polyphony and collective improvising,” and he was named #1 Rising Star Clarinetist in the Downbeat Critics Poll in both 2011 and 2013.
-In 2015 Ben released Orphic Machine, a song-cycle with lyrics from the “speculative poetics” of Allen Grossman, performed by a nine piece ensemble including Nels Cline, Ron Miles, Myra Melford, and Ches Smith, and sung by violinist Carla Kihlstedt.
-The LA Times called Orphic Machine “knotted and occasionally spooky composition marked by dazzling interplay.”
+Beginning in 1992, when his group New Klezmer Trio “kicked open the door for radical experiments with Ashkenazi roots music” (SF Chronicle), clarinetist Ben Goldberg has established himself as “one of the most vibrant, flexible, and inventive clarinetists in jazz and improvised music” (Downbeat).
+NPR calls Ben “an artist who seems to find beautiful melodies at the end of every path,” and The New York Times has noted his music for “a feeling of joyous research into the basics of polyphony and collective improvising.”
+After twice being named Rising Star Clarinetist in the Downbeat Critics Poll, he now consistently places in the top two in the Clarinet category.
+Ben has received grants from the National Endowment for the Arts, Chamber Music America, and the Shifting Foundation.

 Ben has released over forty albums of his original music, including Go Home, “a searching ensemble that welcomes lyrical improvisation while embracing the groove” (The New Yorker); Orphic Machine, a song-cycle with lyrics from Allen Grossman’s speculative poetics — “knotted and occasionally spooky composition marked by dazzling interplay” (LA Times); and Everything Happens To Be, which All About Jazz said “seems to come from a place outside of time – or maybe it comes from several times simultaneously.”